andergalvan/paper4_cnn_vit_comparison/README.md

 - `main_pretraining.py` and `utils.py`: Python scripts that handle the full pre-training process
 - `pretrain_all_models.sh`: Shell script to automate pre-training for all models in the paper
 - `analysis_vggface2/`: Exploratory analysis of the VGGFace2 dataset
-- `setup_vggface2/`: Contains utilities and scripts necessary to download and prepare the VGGFace2 dataset

 Excluded content: